-Google Chrome comes with a zooming function which will enlarge the web page including text, images, videos etc. But each web page needs to be manually zoomed in or zoomed out.
-Hover Zoom can automatically zoom photos on mouse hover in Chrome.
+Google Chrome comes with a zooming function which will enlarge the web page including text, images, videos etc. However, each web page needs to be manually zoomed in or zoomed out.
+Hover Zoom will automatically zoom the photos on your mouse hover in Chrome.

 The shortcut for zooming in is Ctrl – + and for zooming out, you can press Ctrl – -.
 To zoom in or zoom out using the mouse, you can hold the Ctrl key and move the mouse scroll button up or down to zoom in or out.

-Most of the times, we need small images to be zoomed in to take a closer look at pictures.
+Most of the time, we need small images to be zoomed in to take a closer look at pictures.

 Hover Zoom – automatically zoom photos on hovering

 Update: Now you can use Hover Zoom+ for the same purpose.

 Hover Zoom is a wonderful Google Chrome extension which does the trick for us.

 Hover Zoom provides larger versions of thumbnails or smaller images when you hover your mouse over the image.